 The Trocadéro is a short walk from the Champs-Élysées and is the site of the Paris Opera.
 The park is also home to the National Assembly and the Palais de l’Elysee.

 The park is also home to the National Museum of Decorative Arts and the Musée de la Mode et du Textile.
-The museum is home to the Costume and Fashion exhibition, which is one of the biggest in the world.
+The museum is home to the Costume and Fashion exhibition, one of the biggest in the world.
 The exhibition explores the history of fashion from the ancient world to the present day.
 It contains over 4,000 original costumes from the museum’s collections.

-See Related: Best Things to do Near the Eiffel Tower
+See Related: Best Things to Do Near the Eiffel Tower

 Avenue des Champs-Élysées